 How to Claim Your Winnings

-Method 1: Claim Button (Recommended)
+Method 1: Auto-Redeem (Recommended)

 - Go to your Portfolio page on Polymarket